GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 ## Two-dimensional potential of mean force (2D-PMF) analysis
 Potential of mean force is the effective free energy derived from probability distributions of computational simulations.
+### Visualization
+### Extract representative snapshots of replica-exchange simulations according to 2D-PMF

 ## *(Under construction)*